How Deposit Return Works

 What drinks containers can I return?

 PET plastic drinks containers, steel and aluminum cans between 150ml and 3 litres that show the Re-turn logo are accepted.
 They will need to be empty, undamaged and the barcode needs to be clearly legible.
-Remember, all drink containers included in the scheme will feature the Re-turn logo.

 Not all drinks containers are eligible for Deposit Return.
 No dairy products are included in the Scheme.
 Eg. Milk, yogurt drinks.
 These containers will not have a Re-turn logo, but should still be recycled.